glmdgrielson/words/atlas-147.md

 thinkers on it who had interesting ideas about expressing the human body.
 Generations later, this resulted in a sector with notably loose relations around intimacy, where time in bed was considered just as valuable a currency as any other.
-The textures that oft get cut to frame one's body very often went to sector 148 where the women, and with an increasing frequency the men, wore veils in the name of meeting a high price of modesty.
+The textiles that oft get cut to frame one's body very often went to sector 148 where the women, and with an increasing frequency the men, wore veils in the name of meeting a high price of modesty.
 This is generally credited as the reason for sector 148 developing a thriving textile industry